 Who is this tour best suited for?

-This experience is perfect for those who enjoy a hands-on, immersive sightseeing activity.
-If you love vintage cars or want to add a bit of fun to your trip, you’ll likely enjoy driving the Fiat.
+This experience is great for those who enjoy a hands-on, immersive sightseeing activity.
+If you love vintage cars or want to add a bit of fun to your trip, you'll likely enjoy driving the Fiat.
 It’s also great for first-time visitors wanting a broad overview of Warsaw without too much walking.

 Travelers who value local guides with a passion for their city will find the commentary engaging and informative.
 Families or groups comfortable with driving and moderate physical activity will get the most out of this.